Infineon/mtb-example-hal-rtc-basics/README.md

 - [TRAVEO™ T2G body high Evaluation Kit](https://www.infineon.com/KIT_T2G-B-H_EVK) (`KIT_T2G-B-H_EVK`)
 - [TRAVEO™ T2G body high Evaluation Kit](https://www.infineon.com/KIT_T2G-B-H_LITE) (`KIT_T2G-B-H_LITE`)
 - [PSoC&trade; 62S3 Wi-Fi Bluetooth&reg; Prototyping Kit](https://www.infineon.com/CY8CPROTO-062S3-4343W) (`CY8CPROTO-062S3-4343W`)

-## Hardware setup
+## Hardware Setup

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

 > **Note:** The PSoC&trade; 6 Bluetooth&reg; LE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

-The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
+> **Note:** The AIROC&trade; CYW20829 Bluetooth&reg; Kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
 The ModusToolbox&trade; software requires KitProg3 with latest version 2.40.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 ## Software setup

+See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

 Install a terminal emulator if you don't have one.
-Instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en).
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-This example requires no additional software or tools.

 ## Using the code example

 ### Create the project